charliejmoore/quick-notes/git-notes.md

   <footer>
 ```

 I think the most important parts are the subject and body.
 I'm a big fan of type too.
-I haven't used footer, because the convention on my teams is to include Jira ticket numbers in the commit subject, and I also haven't used scope, which hasn't had an obvious use in my particular projects so far.
+I haven't used footer, because the convention in teams I've work on is to include Jira ticket numbers in the commit subject, and I also haven't used scope, which hasn't had an obvious use in my particular projects so far.

 Example commit without a footer.